techlaunch/Portfolio/README.md

 # TechLaunch Portfolio
 Steps to create your own HTML portfolio to help you find a job.

+## Fork the repo
+Fork this repo to your own profile and pull the code to your own computer.
+Ask your professor if you need any help.

 ## Create a profile picture
 Take a selfie, make you look professional and smiling.
 Cut the image to be 512x512px and rename it to be "profile.jpg".
 Replace the picture in the "images" folder.